Fr33maan/ignite-AutoRnApp/README.md

 - make list of files to patch and patch them
 - add updateModel so we also can update model once instead of updating it prop by prop
 - add props assign in components' render if hoc isCrud
+- add miscActions in every sub
+- add onOpen to subs